danBhentschel/techio-linq-background/markdowns/01_AboutThisCourse/01_welcome.md

 About 1 hour

 ## GitHub Repository
 This course is stored in a GitHub repository.
 You can not only see how the course was created, but there are solutions to all the exercises in there as well.
+Also, if you have any recommendations for improvement, feel free to fork the repository and create a pull request!

 [techio-linq-background](https://github.com/danBhentschel/techio-linq-background)